The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 SJRC projects and Training Programs support many faculty through course releases and research funds, graduate students with research fellowships, and undergraduate students with paid research opportunities and independent study units.

 Additionally, SJRC continues to assist students in identifying and applying for campus funding to conduct original and collaborative research.
-Such awards have been granted from the Undergraduate Research in Science & Technology Endowment, the Genomics Institute’s Research Mentoring Internship Program, and the Institute for Social Transformation’s Building Belonging Program.
-This year, campus funding was awarded to undergraduate Science & Justice researchers through the Institute for Social Transformation’s Building Belonging Program (Andrea Asher, Sociology, Human Biology, Camryn Newburn, Anthropology, Dimitri Cardona, Sociology Fall 2022-Spring 2023.
+Students working with us have received awards from the Undergraduate Research in Science & Technology Endowment, the Genomics Institute’s Research Mentoring Internship Program, and the Institute for Social Transformation’s Building Belonging Program.
+This year these awards included three from the Institute for Social Transformation’s Building Belonging Program: Micah Sargento (Sociology/History of Art and Visual Culture) received an award to work on the Leadership in the Equitable and Ethical Design of STEMM with faculty mentor Jenny Reardon.
+Dimitri Cardona (Sociology), Bhavya Kallam (Biotechnology & Communications) worked with faculty Mentor James Doucet-Battle on Laboratory Life and Social Death: The Problem of Diversity in Science and Society.
+Watch the recording of the final presentations.

 For a complete list of the ongoing research our community conducted, refer to Appendix 3.